Timendus/chipception/README.md

 Another kinda cool thing that I wanted to experiment with is multithreaded CHIP-8.
 A CHIP-8 interpreter written in CHIP-8 could theoretically run multiple CHIP-8 programs in parallel on a single host interpreter.
 This has no real benefit, but it would be something cool to play with.
-It also touches on another itch that I had for a while and that kinda needed scratching: writing an operating system for CHIP-8.
+It also touches on another itch that I have had for a while and that kinda needed scratching: writing an operating system for CHIP-8.

 Last Octojam sysl made [a program that was a mock-up of a CHIP-8 PDA operating system](https://sysl.itch.io/bim-logo-animation), that they called BIM.
 It makes